 What is HDMI Technology?

-HDMI was created as a forward looking specification with the ability to be updated as further market requirements became apparent.
-One of the advantages of HDMI is that it is an evolving standard that responds to market conditions and keeps pace with the latest technological innovations.
-This is a benefit to manufacturers, content providers and consumers in that HDMI continues to enable the highest quality consumer experience.
+HDMI was created as a forward looking specification with the ability to be upgraded as further market requirements became apparent.
+One of the advantages of HDMI is that it is an evolving standard that responds to market requirements and keeps pace with the latest technological innovations.
+This is a benefit to manufacturers, content providers and consumers as HDMI continues to deliver the highest quality consumer experience.
 As such the specification has seen several major enhancements.

 HDMI 1.0 - Initial Specification.
 Support bandwidth to 4.95Gpbs

 HDMI 1.1 - Added support for DVD Audio .

 HDMI1.2 - Added support for SACD Audio.
 Permitted PC Applications to Use only RGB color Space.
 Supported low voltage (AC Coupled Sources ) in PCs

 HDMI 1.3 - Increases bandwidth to 10.2 Gbps ( 340Mhz ).
 Offers support for 16 bit Color, increases refresh rates ( ex.
 120Hz ), support for 144 p /WQXGA Resolutions.
 Supports xvYCC Color Space Standard.
 Adds Features to automatically correct audio video synchronization ( lip Sync ) .
 Adds mini connector.
 Adds support for Dolby True HD and DTS HD Master Audio Standards

 HDMI 1.4 - Adds and HDMI Ethernet Channel (HEC) which allows for a 100Mbit/s Ethernet Connection between to HDMI Connected Devices so they can share an internet connection, and introduces an